So you’ve been sitting in front of your laptop for three hours and you still have no idea what to send your email subscribers?

 Let’s be clear writing an engaging, value-packed, and revenue-producing email is super hard.
 Especially when you’re already doing all the other tasks us bloggers have to do.

 But you’re in luck because this post is going to give you everything you need to know to rock your email marketing.
 I’m talking newsletter ideas, why you should send a newsletter, how to increase your open rates, how to increase your click rates, what makes a good email and the crucial rules of selling in an email that you need to know!

 Don’t have an email list yet?
 No worries, I’ve already written a post on everything you need to know to start an email list and how to get those first 100 subscribers, I would give that a read first and then come back to this post!
 You can check it out here!

 You’ve heard it before and you will hear it again, the money (and the security) is in the list.

-Let’s focus on the security first.
-Basically what do Google, Pinterest, Facebook, Instagram, Twitter and any other platform that brings you traffic have in common?
+Let’s focus on security first.
+Basically, what do Google, Pinterest, Facebook, Instagram, Twitter and any other platform that brings you traffic have in common?

 You aren’t in control.

 If they want to change something they will, and if that something cuts your traffic in half, or even eradicates it (think major algorithm changes like the one Facebook has just done) you’ve got a problem!

 But if you’ve got an email list then you have a group of people you can send to your blog and earn income from (in the nicest way possible, no spamming affiliate links, but we will get to that later).
 So when those inevitable algorithm changes come, and they will, if you have a solid email list then your business has a much better chance of surviving or even thriving!

 To sell something the buyer has to either trust you or trust the product.